 When you're repainting an entire house, there's one room that really deserves being top of the list: the kitchen.
 Whether classic and muted, or bright and fresh, the colour in which units are painted completely dictates the look and feel of the whole kitchen design, and is a signature feature of styles such as Shaker and country kitchens.

 Repainting existing door fronts is a great way to refresh a tired kitchen.
 Try to look past an unattractive surface finish and assess whether you like the door design itself.
 If it’s a simple Shaker style, for example, it can be completely transformed.

 Solid wood doors lend themselves best to being repainted, but melamine units can also be updated.
 The key is to ensure the surfaces are property prepped and primed.
 Also check that the cabinets are in good order and not warped.

-Step-by-step guide to painting kitchen cabinets
+Step-by-step: how to paint kitchen cabinets

 - If possible, it’s best to remove the door fronts and drawers.

 - Unscrew all ironmongery, and mask off any areas you can’t remove.

 - Lightly sand the surfaces with fine-grade sandpaper.

 - Vacuum up the dust and clean surfaces with sugar spray and a damp cloth.